About databases

 If you prefer to host and manage the DataMiner storage yourself, you can configure a dedicated clustered storage setup, using a Cassandra-compatible database service and an indexing database (i.e. a Search Cluster).

-Instead of a dedicated clustered storage setup, older systems often use storage per DMA (with Cassandra or MySQL), though this is not recommended.
+Instead of a dedicated clustered storage setup, older systems often use storage per DMA (with Cassandra or MySQL), though this is not recommended (and MySQL is no longer supported as of DataMiner 10.3).
+Not all DataMiner features are available in such a setup.
 We highly recommend migrating to a STaaS setup or to a dedicated clustered storage setup instead.
-If you are still using a MySQL setup (which is no longer supported as of DataMiner 10.3), you will first need to migrate to Cassandra.
+To migrate a MySQL setup to STaaS, you will first need to migrate to Cassandra.

 If you host the DataMiner storage yourself, you can also configure an additional offload database, for example to produce reports without interfering with the live DataMiner System.
 Additional databases can also be configured, for example for DataMiner Inventory & Asset Management.